ubclaunchpad/presentations/.github/CONTRIBUTING.md

 # Contributing

 All contributions should be made through Pull Requests.
-Added presentations must have been presented by UBC Launch Pad members at a Launch Pad

 ## Directories